zo0o0ot/speaker-page/speaker/content/talks/impostor-syndrome.md

 After listening to this talk, you will gain insights about yourself and your co-workers, and you will learn how to be a better person, employee, and advocate for others.

-This presentation was created with Google Slides, so you if you want, can look at my presenter notes [here](https://docs.google.com/presentation/d/1DEBp-54hT5i1xmMMLYl8a-PC5Cv1HugREmaogPSh1Ms/edit?usp=sharing).
+This presentation was created with Google Slides.
+A PDF version is available on this page, but you if you want, can look at my presenter notes [here](https://docs.google.com/presentation/d/1DEBp-54hT5i1xmMMLYl8a-PC5Cv1HugREmaogPSh1Ms/edit?usp=sharing).

 I created a Medium article with some of the resources I collected while researching this session.
 Feel free to check that out [here](https://medium.com/@rosslarsonWI/resources-for-impostor-syndrome-empathy-and-advoacy-dc40d8c3594e).